SylaneCpn/dart_web_application_template/README.md

 ## Creating a custom component

-To create a component create a class tha inherits from `Component` :
+To create a component create a class that inherits from `Component` :

 ```dart